dragarok/RyzeIOS/README.md

 ## Development Status

+Ryze is currently in active development.
+Recently completed features include:

+- Enhanced data visualizations for deeper insight into thought patterns
+- Personalized onboarding experience that creates an emotional connection
+- Interactive example thought creation flow

-Ryze is currently in early development.
-See [TODO.md](./TODO.md) for the current roadmap and progress.
+See [TODO.md](./TODO.md) for the complete roadmap and progress.

 ## Project Structure